Have questions about the Brazos Student Loan? We've answered some of the most common questions below!

 Immediate Repayment: If you choose this option, the Interim Period, during which no payments are due, begins on the first disbursement date and ends once the loan has been fully disbursed.
 The Repayment Period begins immediately after the Interim Period ends.
 Your first payment will be due between 30 and 60 days of the beginning of the Repayment Period.
 Please note that this means, with the immediate repayment option, you will be required to make payments on your loan while you are in school.

 Interest will continue to accrue during the Interim Period and any unpaid, accrued interest will capitalize upon entering the Repayment Period.

 Can I defer payments on my student loan while in school?

-If you have chosen the Deferred Repayment option, as described above, you will not enter the Repayment period, and thus will not have to make payments on your loan, while you are enrolled at least half time in a degree granting program, with a cap of sixty (60) months.
+If you have chosen the Deferred Repayment option, as described above, you will not enter the Repayment period, and thus will not have to make payments on your loan, while you are enrolled at least half time in a degree granting program, with a cap of fifty-four (54) months.
 Once you enter the Repayment Period, and have begun making payments because you have graduated or stopped attending school, and you re-enroll at least half-time at an eligible school, you may request an In-School Deferment of up to fifty-four (54) months.
 You will have to provide proof of separation or graduation in order to qualify.

 If you have chosen either the Interest Only Repayment or Immediate Repayment option, you must make payments on your loan while you are in-school completing the degree level for which the loan was obtained.
 Once you have graduated with the degree for which the loan was obtained, and you re-enroll at least halftime at an eligible school pursuing another degree, you may request an In-School Deferment of up to fifty-four (54) months.
 You will have to provide proof of graduation to qualify.